Godsfavor/force_sensing/README.md

 ### Layer 2 — Laptop side (`gripper_force_bridge.py`)

-A 3-sample rolling median on the raw counts kills any remaining single-sample electrical spikes.
+A 3-sample rolling on the raw counts kills any remaining single-sample electrical spikes.
 At 20 Hz this adds ~100 ms latency, which is negligible for gripper control.
-Set `median_window:=1` to disable.

 ---